ryansen/league_analysis/README.md

 The final model outperforms the baseline by leveraging features that reflect the underlying dynamics of individual performance in games.
 It captures early-game metrics (`golddiffat15`), team contributions (`damageshare`), and structural factors (`side`) to make more accurate predictions.
 The inclusion of feature transformations and hyperparameter optimization ensures the model is both interpretable and robust.

 ## Fairness Analysis

+### Groups and Evaluation Metric
+- **Group X**: Players on the Blue side.
+- **Group Y**: Players on the Red side.
+- **Evaluation Metric**: Accuracy, calculated as the proportion of correct predictions (`prediction`) compared to actual results (`result`) for each side.

+### Hypotheses
+- **Null Hypothesis (H₀)**: There is no difference in prediction accuracy between the Blue side and the Red side; any observed differences are due to random chance.
+- **Alternative Hypothesis (Hₐ)**: There is a difference in prediction accuracy between the Blue side and the Red side; the observed differences are not due to random chance.

+### Test Statistic and Significance Level
+- **Test Statistic**: The difference in accuracy (Blue side minus Red side).
+- **Significance Level (α)**: 0.05

+### Permutation Test Procedure
+1. Shuffle the `side` column while keeping `result` and `prediction` fixed.
+2. Compute the accuracy for the shuffled groups and calculate the difference in accuracy.
+3. Repeat this process 500 times to generate a distribution of differences under the null hypothesis.
+4. Compare the observed difference to this distribution to calculate the p-value.

+### Results
+- **Observed Difference**: `obs` (replace with actual observed value).
+- **p-value**: `p_value` (replace with calculated p-value).
+  - If `p_value < α` (0.05), we reject the null hypothesis and conclude that there is a significant difference in prediction accuracy between the sides.

+### Conclusion
+- If the p-value indicates significance:
+  - The results suggest a difference in prediction accuracy between the Blue and Red sides, implying a possible bias in the model’s performance.
+- If the p-value is not significant:
+  - We fail to reject the null hypothesis, suggesting no significant accuracy disparity between the sides.

+---

+### Visualization
+Below is the distribution of the differences in accuracy between the Blue and Red sides, generated through the permutation test.
+The red dashed line indicates the observed difference.

+<iframe
+  src="diff_acc.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+This visualization helps us understand how unusual the observed difference is under the null hypothesis, providing a graphical representation of the fairness analysis.